Arnasius/skiproject/README.md

 5. Use Postman or corresponding software to call methods.

+**Testing setup**

+1. Install Composer if you don't have it already from https://getcomposer.org/download/

+2. Run config/codeceptionsetup.bat file in your root directory.

+3. Place config/skiproject.sql into tests/_data folder.

+4. Replace api.suite.yml and unit.suite.yml files in the test folder with the ones from the config folder and edit the credentials inside them.

 **References**

 Base for the API is taken from Rune Hjelsvold https://git.gvk.idi.ntnu.no/runehj/yaapi